-The clearwells are located directly below the water treatment plant and have a total storage capacity of 271 m (clearwell No. 1: 126 m; clearwell No. 2: 145 m).
+The clearwells are located directly below the water treatment plant and have a total storage capacity of 271 m3 (clearwell No. 1: 126 m3; clearwell No. 2: 145 m3).
 The baffles in the clearwell help to ensure sufficient chlorine contact time (CT).
-The free chlorine residual, pH and flow are continuously monitored to ensure adequate primary disinfection before the water enters the distribution system.
+The free chlorine residual, pH, temperature, level and flow are continuously monitored to ensure adequate primary disinfection before the water enters the distribution system.
 The two clearwells are connected via an isolation valve to enable either clearwell to be drained for maintenance without compromising a continuous supply of water to users.